 The goal of every retirement plan is to maximize retirement savings while saving money on taxes.
 Defined benefit plans are no different.
 Your defined benefit plan tax deduction will vary based on your tax bracket and contribution size.

+Is a defined benefit plan tax deferred?
 Section 401(a) of the Internal Revenue Code specifies defined benefit pension plans as qualified plans.
 Accordingly, S-corporations, sole proprietors, and C-corporations receive a tax deduction for contributions made to the pension plan.

 2 thoughts on “Tax Deduction Limit for Defined Benefit Plan: How to ‘Avoid’ IRS Red Flags”

 Hi, are the fees you pay to maintain the defined benefit plan considered a business expense?